 Eight decades have passed since the release of Are Parents People?, but Bronson – a non-talking, non-singing Deanna Durbin precursor – has lost none of her unassuming appeal.

-As a plus, genteel Florence Vidor – who joined forces with director Malcolm St. Clair on three other mid-1920s efforts – provides able support as Bronson’s would-be divorcée mother.
-It’s just difficult to accept the lovely actress as the wife of perennial bore Adolphe Menjou.
+As a plus, genteel Florence Vidor – who joined forces with director Malcolm St. Clair on three other mid-1920s efforts – provides able support as the teenager’s would-be divorcée mother.
+It’s just difficult to accept the lovely actress as the other half of perennial bore Adolphe Menjou.

 Director: Malcolm St. Clair.